Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - outreach and training

-Proponents are required to submit consultation assessment requests and related consultation files through the Electronic Disposition System (EDS) and are to follow the Government of Alberta’s Proponent Guide to First Nations and Metis Settlements Consultation Procedures (Proponent Guide).
+Proponents are required to submit consultation assessment requests and related consultation files through the new ACO Digital Service (ACO DS) and are to follow the Government of Alberta’s Proponent Guide to First Nations and Metis Settlements Consultation Procedures (Proponent Guide).

 Consultation capacity funding